ng-Classic/ng-classic/aio/content/guide/upgrade.md

 # Upgrading from AngularJS to Angular

-*Angular* is the name for the Angular Classicof today and tomorrow.
+*Angular* is the name for the Angular Classic of today and tomorrow.

 *AngularJS* is the name for all 1.x versions of Angular.

 AngularJS applications are great.
 Always consider the business case before moving to Angular.
 An important part of that case is the time and effort to get there.
-This guide describes the built-in tools for efficiently migrating AngularJS projects over to the Angular Classicplatform, a piece at a time.
+This guide describes the built-in tools for efficiently migrating AngularJS projects over to the Angular Classic platform, a piece at a time.

 Some applications will be easier to upgrade than others, and there are many ways to make it easier for yourself.
-It is possible to prepare and align AngularJS applications with Angular Classiceven before beginning the upgrade process.
+It is possible to prepare and align AngularJS applications with Angular Classic even before beginning the upgrade process.
 These preparation steps are all about making the code more decoupled, more maintainable, and better aligned with modern development tools.
 That means in addition to making the upgrade easier, you will also improve the existing AngularJS applications.

-One of the keys to a successful upgrade is to do it incrementally, by running the two frameworks side by side in the same application, and porting AngularJS components to Angular Classicone by one.
+One of the keys to a successful upgrade is to do it incrementally, by running the two frameworks side by side in the same application, and porting AngularJS components to Angular Classic one by one.
 This makes it possible to upgrade even large and complex applications without disrupting other business, because the work can be done collaboratively and spread over a period of time.
-The `upgrade` module in Angular Classichas been designed to make incremental upgrading seamless.
+The `upgrade` module in Angular Classic has been designed to make incremental upgrading seamless.

 ## Preparation